Join us for an adventure in flavor!

 Since Vaca Frita is such an iconic and popular Cuban dish, the cooking process varies slightly from one house to the next.
 Some people season the meat before boiling it, some give a miss to the seasoning in the beginning.
 Some like to sear the meat before simmering it, some don’t.

-We personally believe in lots of seasonings and flavors, and always prefer to sear meat before putting it in a stew pot for braising.
+I personally believe in lots of seasonings and flavors, and always prefer to sear meat before putting it in a stew pot for braising.
 It might seem like an extra step, but it’s so well worth it when you see the final result.
-Here is how we make our version of Cuban Shredded Beef:
+Here is how I make my version of Cuban Shredded Beef:

-1. Season the steak: Cut the flank steak into 4-5 large pieces.
-Season the meat with the seasoning ingredients and mix well until all the steak pieces are coated all over.
-Cover and marinate in the refrigerator at least for 4 hours, or overnight.
+1. Season the steak: First I cut the flank steak into 4-5 large pieces.
+Then I season the meat with the seasoning ingredients and mix well until all the steak pieces are coated all over.
+After that, I cover and marinate it in the refrigerator at least for 4 hours, or overnight.

-2. Sear the steak: Heat olive oil in a dutch oven over medium high flame.
-Once the oil is hot, sear the meat pieces, browning them all over.
+2. Sear the steak: When ready to cook, I heat olive oil in a dutch oven over medium high flame.
+Once the oil is hot, I sear the meat pieces, browning them all over.
 (Do not discard the marinade)

 searing the steak

-3. Boil/simmer the steak: Once you get some color on the meat, add in water till the meat is submerged, along with the remaining marinade, cilantro and thyme.
-Bring the mixture to a boil.
+3. Boil/simmer the steak: Once I get some color on the meat, I add in water till the meat is submerged, along with the remaining marinade, cilantro and thyme.
+Then I bring the mixture to a boil.

-Reduce the heat to medium low, cover and cook for 2.5 to 3 hours, or until the meat is fork tender.
-Check on it from time to time, making sure that the water hasn’t dried up.
-If the water is evaporating and the meat is getting exposed, add in a little more water to keep the meat submerged.
+Next I reduce the heat to medium low, cover and cook for 2.5 to 3 hours, or until the meat is fork tender.
+I check on it from time to time, making sure that the water hasn’t dried up.
+If the water is evaporating and the meat is getting exposed, I add in a little more water to keep the meat submerged.

 boiling the steak

-4. Shred the steak: Once the meat is tender, take it out in a big bowl and shred it with the help of forks.
-Add ¼ cup of the braising liquid to the shredded beef.
-Mix well.
+4. Shred the steak: Once the meat is tender, I take it out in a big bowl and shred it with the help of forks.
+I add ¼ cup of the braising liquid to the shredded beef, then mix everything well.

 shredded beef in a bowl

-5. Fry the shredded steak: In a wide frying pan, heat 3-4 Tbsp olive oil and sauté sliced onion for 10-15 minutes, until it starts caramelizing.
-Add in sliced garlic and cook for 2-3 minutes.
-Move the onions to the periphery and add the shredded meat to the middle of the pan.
+5. Fry the shredded steak: In a wide frying pan, I heat 3-4 Tbsp olive oil and sauté sliced onion for 10-15 minutes, until it starts caramelizing.
+Next I add in sliced garlic and cook for 2-3 minutes.
+Then I move the onions to the periphery and add the shredded meat to the middle of the pan.

 adding the beef to the skillet

-Fry it undisturbed for 4-5 minutes over medium high heat.
+I fry it undisturbed for 4-5 minutes over medium high heat.
 You can press down on the meat with a spatula to crisp it up a bit.
-Flip and pan-fry the other side of the meat for another 4 minutes, pressing down with a spatula, until the meat is sizzling and crisp, making sure it does not to burn, but just has brown crispy edges.
+After that, I flip and pan-fry the other side of the meat for another 4 minutes, pressing down with a spatula, until the meat is sizzling and crisp, making sure it does not to burn, but just has brown crispy edges.
 Sometimes adding a little extra oil helps crisp the meat beautifully.

-By this point, you can mix in the meat with the onion and garlic mixture.
-Cook till the meat is crisp to your liking.
-You can add a little bit of leftover braising liquid (about 2-4 tablespoons) to the meat for extra flavor.
-Serve immediately with a good dose of lime juice all over.
+By this point, I mix in the meat with the onion and garlic mixture, then cook till the meat is crisp to my liking.
+Sometimes I’ll add a little bit of leftover braising liquid (about 2-4 tablespoons) to the meat for extra flavor, before serving with a good dose of lime juice all over.

 finished product in a skillet